Tips for Marketing Your Photography Business

 What’s your specialty?
 Are you doing weddings?
 Are you shooting model portfolios?
 Is product photography your thing?
 Whatever it is, you have to figure out who needs you, why they need you, and position yourself as the solution for which they are looking.

 You also want to learn where clients tend to seek out people who do what you do and how best to present yourself so your brand catches their attention.
+If you specialize in event photography, terms like Miami Event Photographer are popular search queries that potential clients often use.
 Gaining this understanding will help you focus your marketing efforts where they are likely to do the most good.

 Personalize Your Website